Navigation

 A careful review of your Declarations Page ensures no available coverage is overlooked.

-The entire No-Fault system is governed by regulations enforced by the New York State Department of Financial Services.
+The entire No-Fault system is governed by regulations set and enforced by the New York State Department of Financial Services (DFS).
+Nassau and Suffolk County accident victims are subject to the same statewide framework, which sets strict deadlines and procedures for everyone involved.

 These regulations dictate: